Vamshikrishan/plant_disease_prediction/README.md

 License
 -------
 This repository is distributed under the MIT License.
-See LICENSE file for details.
+See the LICENSE file for details.

 (If you prefer a different license, replace this section and update the LICENSE file accordingly.)